 Establishing paternity has greater implications than just having a birth certificate that reflects the child’s true parentage.
 It allows children to have a relationship with both the mother and the father, ensures the sharing of medical histories, and allows the child to benefit from health insurance from both parents.
 It also ensures that both parents can share the costs of raising the child as well as the responsibilities that come along with being a parent.

 Emy A. Cordano has helped many unwed parents establish paternity, child custody, and child support through the court system.
-Schedule a free consultation today with our Salt Lake City family law attorney to assess your situation and get the ball rolling on your paternity case.
+Schedule a legal consultation today with our Salt Lake City family law attorney to assess your situation and get the ball rolling on your paternity case.